JoshDoug/Notes/R/R-Lang.md

 `sin(a)` - get the sine of each value in the vector `sqrt(a)` - get the square root of each value in the vector `mean(a)` - gets the mean
+`sd(a)` - gets the Standard Deviation, but should really be on a larger dataset

 #### Files & IO